LANARS

 }

 You can notice overrideColorScheme modifier that we didn't cover before, and it's not presented in the SwiftUI library.
-The whole purpose of it is to override color scheme of encompassing UIWindow.
-The reason of going this way is because preferredColorScheme does override color scheme, however after menu dissappears, there are no more View in hierarhcy that sets a preferred color scheme, so it will be resetted automatically right after menu goes off screen.
-You can investigate implementation, if you'd like.
-If there anything in code that we didn't cover, please, explore source code repo.
+The whole purpose of it is to override the color scheme of encompassing UIWindow.
+The reason for going this way is because preferredColorScheme does override the color scheme, however after the menu disappears, there is no more View in hierarchy that sets a preferred color scheme, so it will be reset automatically right after the menu goes off screen.
+You can investigate implementation if you'd like.
+If there is anything in the code that we didn't cover, please, explore the source code repo.

-But at this point if you select any of the color scheme, UI simply performs a fade transition.
+But at this point, if you select any of the color schemes, the UI simply performs a fade transition.
 What we really would want here is our shape-based fading in.
 Take a moment to think how you would achieve this step-by-step without even taking SwiftUI into account.
 Ready to move on?

 Ok, here is what we can do to achieve this: clearly, there should be a shape with a color we would like to have, that would act as our background.
 We can either clip our whole background or scale it, actually it doesn't matter that much here.